 The University has also has free service to help give round-the-clock safety reassurance to staff and students in the form of a SafeZone app.
 Students can download this from the app store for either Apple or Google.

-The University’s Canterbury campus, situated on parkland overlooking Canterbury’s World Heritage Site, is home to over 16,400 students from 159 nationalities and has a cosmopolitan atmosphere.
-40% of our academic staff are from overseas as well.
+The University’s Canterbury campus, situated on parkland overlooking Canterbury’s World Heritage Site, is home to over 15,645 students from 152 countries and has a cosmopolitan atmosphere.
+39% of our academic staff are from overseas as well.

 You can also get a feel of our international community by viewing our wide range of international societies